C-EO/gitea-gcloud-ubuntu/README.md

 Test it

 Go to [https://mydomain.dev &#128279;](https://mydomain.dev).
 Create several failed authentication attempts until the website times out.
 Check `sudo cscli decisions list`, and you should see an ID (e.g., 9098) with your IP address banned.
-Either wait or unban yourself: `sudo cscli decisions delete --id 9098`.
+Either wait, or unban yourself: `sudo cscli decisions delete --id 9098`.
 Re-attempt to sign in.

 #### Mitigate the Risk of Cross-Regional Outages